Federal Direct Loans

 3) Receiving Your Loan Funds

 Loans are generally divided evenly over the three quarters of the academic year.
-If your promissory note is complete and you have enrolled for courses, your loan funds will be applied to your University bill a few days prior to the beginning of each quarter.
-If the quarter has already begun, you can monitor your loan disbursements in AXESS.Updated on August 7, 2014 12:55 PM
+If your promissory note is complete and you have enrolled for courses, your loan funds will be applied to the University bill a few days prior to the beginning of each quarter.
+If the quarter has already begun, students can monitor the loan disbursements in AXESS.Updated on September 29, 2022 10:16 AM